rsanchezsaez/CargoManager/README.md

 {
     // Implement the result of a successful IAP
     // on the according productIdentifier
+	// YOUR CODE GOES HERE

     // Save user data to disk
+	// YOUR CODE GOES HERE
 }
 ```